June 27, 1957 – August 17, 2017

 Steve and I reconnected about 30-some years after I left live performance.
 We quickly saw the advantages of a new musical partnership in the age of the internet.
-Steve lived in St. Cloud, MN, and I live in Mount Vernon, IA.
-But we could still collaborate on projects through the internet, which we did a couple of times.
+Although we lived in different states, we could still collaborate on projects through the internet, which we did a couple of times.

 Last year at this time, Steve and I were working on our first album together.
 It was going to be a 12 song Christmas album, and I had already emailed him the piano tracks for his review to make sure that they were in a good key for him, the tempos were right, and the arrangements were to his liking.
 He was still driving a paratransit bus for the St. Clould transit system.

 I had no idea that Steve was having any health issues, but one day he emailed me that he thought he might be sicker than he had thought.
 He said that he had an appointment on Wednesday and would let me know what was going on as soon as he knew.